jainaangi/100-Days-Coding-Challenge-Java/README.md

 📌Day 13: Check If a Number Is Prime Using a For Loop

 Problem Statement: Write a Java program to check if a number is prime or not using a for loop.

+📌Day 14: Calculate the Factorial of a Number Using a do-while Loop

+Problem Statement: Write a Java program to calculate the factorial of a number using a do-while loop.

+📌Day 14: Find the Sum of Prime Numbers in a Given Range Using a do-while Loop

+Problem Statement: Write a Java program to find the sum of prime numbers in a given range using a do-while loop.